What is Clinical Research?

 Clinical trials are required for all new drugs before the FDA (U.S. Food and Drug Administration) will consider its approval for sale and marketing in the United States.
 During a clinical trial, the safety and efficacy of a new drug is studied in people called participants.
 The clinical trial is conducted by a research team composed of a principal investigator, who is usually a medical doctor, and specially-trained healthcare personnel.

-Clinical research can be sponsored by a variety of entities, including pharmaceutical companies, National Institutes of Health (NIH), academic medical centers, physicians, and other groups.
+Clinical research in San Antonio can be sponsored by a variety of entities, including pharmaceutical companies, National Institutes of Health (NIH), academic medical centers, physicians, and other groups.